gilearning/gilearning.github.io/_posts/2022-09-08-NestedHScore.md

 2. In practice, we would not wait for the convergence of one step before starting the next, and thus the proposed training procedure is what we call
 **simultaneous training**, where all neural networks are updated simultaneously.
 It can be shown that in this setup the results are the same as those from the sequential training.
 However, in our later examples of using the nested H-Score architectures, often with subtle variations, we need to discuss in each case whether this still holds.

+3. There are of course other ways to make sure the learned feature function to be orthogonal to the given $\bar{f}$.
+For example one could directly project the learned feature function against $\bar{f}$.
+Here, the projection operation is separated from the training of the neural network, rasing the issue that the objective function used in training may not be perfectly aligned with that in the space after the projection.
+In nested H-Score networks, the orthogonality constraint is naturally included in the training of the neural networks.
+There is also some additional flexibility with this design.
+For example in several followup cases using nested H-Score we would learn $\bar{f}$ from data at the same time.

 ## Example: Ordered Modal Decomposition